 Meaning

-In the quote “Wherever we go, across the Pacific or Atlantic, we meet, not similarity so much as ‘the bizarre’.
-Things astonish us, when we travel, that surprise nobody else.,” the emphasis is on life.
-It highlights the thought that life unfolds in unexpected ways while implying that unexpected events often teach us.
+The message behind “Wherever we go, across the Pacific or Atlantic, we meet, not similarity so much as ‘the bizarre’.
+Things astonish us, when we travel, that surprise nobody else.” revolves around life.
+It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.

 Theme